w3f/polkadot-wiki/docs/learn/learn-inflation.md

 where `auction_proportion` is obtained by computing `min(auctioned_slots, 60) / 300`.
 The
 `auctioned_slots` are all the auctioned slots without the slots for system parachains.

-Assuming there are 50 filled slots, of which three are dedicated to system parachains (Asset Hub, Bridge Hub and Collectives), there are 47 auctioned slots.
+Assuming there are 50 filled slots, of which three are dedicated to system parachains (AssetHub, Bridge Hub and Collectives), there are 47 auctioned slots.
 The `auction_proportion` is thus `47 / 300 = 0.157`.
 The ideal staking rate is `0.75 - 0.157 = 0.593`.